 For years I've helped people organize the use of their time to help them get things done.
 This included everything from saving money at the grocery store to keeping the house clean.
 I brought this organizational approach to writers when I founded a goal-oriented group that I still facilitate today through Writer's Village University.

 I've been a speaker at spiritual retreats for women as well as writing seminars.
 Other publications include inspirational non-fiction in collections such as Life Savors, Living the Serenity Prayer, and Cup of Comfort Devotionals for Mothers and Daughters.

-Life is also a culinary journey as I strive to find the path that is healthy but tastes good and ways to exercise that aren't boring.
-Of course, I enjoy reading and writing and the creative process that lets me share my experiences and imagination with others.
+Life is also a culinary journey as I strive to find the path that is healthy and tastes good.
+Of course, I enjoy reading and writing and the creative process.
+My next fantasy novel, Dragonborn, is due to be published by Each Voice Publishing out of Atlanta later this year.
 I hope you enjoy my articles.

 Donna Sundblad is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 She also is a participant in the eBay affiliate program Her articles generate income from these activities.

 8 months ago